girlscript/winter-of-contributing/C_CPP/Errors in C_C++/Errors-in-CPP.md

 ## Logical Errors

 Even if the syntax and other things are correct, then also we may not be able to get the desired/correct output due to logical issues.
 This is nothing but called as logical errors.
 At times, we add a semicolon after the loop accidentally which is correct with the syntax but it creates a blank loop.
 In that case it won't show the wanted output.
+Also, when we assign a value to the wrong variable, then it may cause a series of unexpected program errors.
+When 2 numbers are multiplied instead of adding may produce unwanted results.

 ### Example: